onlyTr3v0r/python-course/PLAN.md

 - When getting the last player tile in `Player.update`, mention that negative indexing (`iterable[-n]`) is equivalent to `iterable[len(iterable) - n]`

+- Consider making the player less than (0.8) the width of the tiles for visual distinction & flair